thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/mail-settings.md

 **ㅤ2.
 Setup ThingsBoard mail server settings**

-Now navigate to the "Settings" page -> "Mail Server" tab your ThingsBoard instance and populate the form:
+Now navigate to the "Settings" page -> "Mail Server" tab your ThingsBoard instance and fill in the form:

 - Fill in the "Mail From" field;
 - Select SMTP provider - **SendGrid**;